 The only permanent way to cure dry mouth is to treat its cause or make a lifestyle change.

 You may be able to make some small changes to help; such as avoiding certain foods or sugary beverages that can dry out the mouth.
-Or using a product such as Biotene, which can act as an artificial saliva, providing some relief.
+Or using a product such as Biotene, which can act as artificial saliva, providing some relief.